mozilla/debug-ping-view/README.md

 [![CircleCI](https://circleci.com/gh/mozilla/debug-ping-view.svg?style=svg&circle-token=75228c334c4cb4d6f7bd33e739c44267491675d7)](https://circleci.com/gh/mozilla/debug-ping-view)
 # Glean Debug View
-This is a proof of concept web application for viewing Glean debug pings in real-time.
+Web application for viewing Glean debug pings in real-time.

 ## Contributing
 Since this repository is private, CircleCI is not able to build from forks.
 As a workaround PRs should be submitted from branches pushed to origin.